The limited company is the most common legal structure for capital companies. It corresponds to companies that have significant capital requirements.

 11. Mandatory capital

-The mandatory company capital (share capital) of at least CHF 100,000 with a nominal value of one centime or more must be at least 20% paid in (liberated) or covered by contributions in kind.
-But it must amount to at least CHF 50,000 (Art.
+The mandatory share capital of the company (share capital) is a minimum of CHF 100,000.
+The nominal value of the shares can be less than 1 centime, as long as it is above 0.
+The capital must be paid in (fully paid) at least 20% or covered by contributions in kind.
+However, it must amount to a minimum of CHF 50,000 (Art.
 621–622 CO, Art.
 632 CO).

 12. Contributions in kind to replace money